 - cellular damage

 It’s important that you aren’t over-exposed to the sun.
-Eating this vegetable is not enough.
-Remember to put on sunscreen.
+Eating this vegetable isn’t enough.
+Remember to put sunscreen on.
 Also, don’t sunbathe for hours on end.

 6. Neurodegenerative disorders

-Another reason to eat cauliflower is that it helps protect against neurodegenerative disorders.
+Among other reasons to eat cauliflower we should mention the protection it may offer against neurodegenerative disorders.
 The sulforaphane activates detoxifying enzymes.
 It also helps your brain to heal neural lesions caused by oxidative stress or inflammation.

 This means that diseases like Parkinson’s and Alzheimer’s will be less likely to affect you.

 You can help your arteries by eating cauliflower.
 This is thanks to the antioxidant and anti-inflammatory properties it has.